Champions Journey Planner

 Adapt to emerging trends:

-• AI/automation impact on Champion work
+• AI and automation impact on Champion work

-• Distributed/remote team considerations
+• Distributed and remote team considerations

 • Evolving security threats and practices